-Note: There is no exact time to performing this asana but if you will practice in early in the morning around sunrise than this asana can do wonders for your health.
+Note: There is no exact time to performing this asana but if you will practice early in the morning around sunrise then this asana can do wonders for your health.
 Because early in the morning gestures helps to regulate sleep rhythms by balancing your hormonal cycle.

 “Start doing and feel the difference” – Kiran Sawhney.

-Duration: 30 to 40 minutes daily practice is enough to get the good result.
+Duration: 30 to 40 minutes daily practice is enough to get a good result.

 Benefits of Prana Mudra